 - 10.6 oz / 300g cauliflower florets chopped into 1 cm cubes

 - 2 garlic cloves minced

-- 1.5 tbsp fresh thyme leaves 1.5g or 1 tbsp dried thyme
+- 1.5 tablespoon fresh thyme leaves 1.5g or 1 tablespoon dried thyme

 - salt and pepper to taste

 - 5.3 cup / 1.25l chicken stock 2.6 pint

 - Heat 3 tablespoon of butter, ghee or olive oil in a large saucepan.
 Once hot, add the celery, butternut squash, cauliflower, garlic, onion powder, thyme, rosemary, salt and pepper and fry on a medium heat for 3 - 4 minutes.

 - Add chicken stock and simmer for about 10 - 15 minutes or until the squash is soft.
 Transfer to a blender and blitz until smooth.
 Taste and adjust seasoning to your liking.